spicybung/DragonByteZ/README.md

 # DragonByteZ

-DragonByteZ is a reverse-engineering tool currently compatible for the Game Boy Advance Webfoot Dragon Ball Z games:
+DragonByteZ is a reverse-engineering tool currently compatible for the following Game Boy Advance Webfoot Dragon Ball Z games:

 - *Dragon Ball Z: The Legacy of Goku* Europe Rev 0 (`ALGP`)
 - *Dragon Ball Z: The Legacy of Goku II* Europe Rev 0 (`ALFP`)